elysiamori/minicommerce/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-# Importing Thunder Client API Documentation
+# Importing Postman API Documentation

-To open the documentation and test the API using the Thunder Client extension in Visual Studio Code, please follow these steps to import the `minicommerce.json` file:
+# Steps to Import API Documentation into Postman

-## Steps to Import
+## 1. Install Postman

-1. **Install Thunder Client Extension**:
+- Download and install Postman from [the official website](https://www.postman.com/downloads/).
-   - Open Visual Studio Code.
+- Follow the installation instructions for your operating system.

-   - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+## 2. Download the `minicommerce.json` File
-   - Search for "Thunder Client" and click the Install button.
+- Ensure you have the `minicommerce.json` file, download or copied into your local machine.

-2. **Download the `minicommerce.json` File**:
+## 3. Import the Collection into Postman
-   - Download or copy paste `minicommerce.json` file on your local machine.
+- Open Postman.

-3. **Import the Collection into Thunder Client**:
+- Click on the "Import" button in the top left corner of the Postman app.
-   - Open the Thunder Client extension by clicking on its icon in the Activity Bar.
+- Select the "File" tab.
-   - Click on the "Collections" tab.
+- Click on "Choose Files" and select the `minicommerce.json` file from your local machine.
-   - Click on the "Import" button.
+- Postman will import the collection, and you will see it appear in the Collections sidebar.

-   - Select the `minicommerce.json` file from your local machine.
+## 4. Using the Imported Collection

-4. **Using the Imported Collection**:
+- Once imported, you will see the collection in the Collections sidebar.
-   - Once imported, you will see the collection in the Thunder Client.
+- Click on the collection to browse through the API requests.
-   - You can now browse through the API requests, execute them, and see the responses.
+- Select any request and click the "Send" button to execute it and view the response.

-By following these steps, you will have the API documentation and requests ready to use in Thunder Client, making it easier to interact with the API endpoints provided in the `minicommerce.json` file.
+By following these steps, you will have the API documentation and requests ready to use in Postman, making it easier to interact with the API endpoints provided in the `minicommerce.json` file.